KENTUCKY SELECT SOCCER LEAGUE

 i.
 Both teams are responsible for reporting match results by email to the Age Group Coordinator within forty-eight (48) hours of the scheduled start of the match.

 ii.
-Scores not reported within the required time may be recorded as a 3 to 0 forfeit.
+Scores not reported within the required time may be recorded as a three (3) to zero (0) forfeit for Under 10 and Under 11 teams.

-iii.
-No score shall be posted or computed for standings reflecting more than a three (3) goal differential.
+v.
+No score shall be posted or computed for standings reflecting more than a three (3) goal differential for Under 10 and Under 11 teams.

 D. Awards and Standings